JMMP-Group/MARINE_VAL/README.md

 ./run_plot_VALSO.bash cpl_and_forced 1y u-am916 u-az867 u-ba470 u-ar685 u-bj000 u-bn477
 ```
  * `[KEY]` is an arbitrary label that will be used to name the output PNG file.

+The individual timeseries plots will appear in the FIGURES directory and the combined figure in the main MARINE_VAL
+directory.

 <a name="output"></a>
 ## Output